-I use Claude Code and Cursor every day.
-I build multi-step agentic systems and pipeline tooling for a living, and I've been using AI-assisted development to ship things absurdly fast.
-I love these tools.
-I'm not writing a takedown piece.
+So I use Claude Code and Cursor every day.
+I build agentic systems and pipeline tooling for a living, and I've been using AI-assisted development to ship things absurdly fast.
+I genuinely love these tools.
+This is not a takedown piece.

-What really interests me is how little problems cascade into big ones.
+The thing that really gets me is how little problems cascade into big ones.
 A shortcut here, a dismissed test failure there, and suddenly you're three commits deep into a broken system that the agent keeps insisting is fine.
-It's not that any single mistake is catastrophic (well, sometimes it is).
-It's that the agent is optimizing for reaching "done" rather than reaching "correct," and those are not the same thing.
+It's not that any single mistake is catastrophic... except when it is, of course.
+It's that the agent is optimising for "done" rather than "correct," and those are not the same thing.

-I started calling this completion-pressure misalignment, and eventually I decided to measure it.
+I started calling this completion-pressure misalignment (I know, very fancy), and eventually I decided to actually measure it.

 The Receipts